 "Rest up ol' boy," she said, patting his head, "I might need you tomorrow.
 I'm heading to town."

 She took the silent walk of shame to her mansion back-door.
-Her boot heels clicked from the spurs and crunched in the gravel.
+Her boot heels clicked from the spurs and crunched in the gravel with every step.
 She opened the door to find Sophie, her maid and best friend, to be standing in front of her.

-They lived in a mansion, and Irene was such a good person, she couldn't deny this girl to not stay at her place.
+She lived in a mansion, and Irene was such a good person, she couldn't deny this girl to not stay at her place.
 Nobody else lived there anyways with her, it might be good company.
-The whole "adoption" act turned into a habit, she had hired some very well cooks, a few more maids, and a groundskeeper to take care of the grass and feeding.
+The whole "adoption" act turned into a habit, she had hired some very good cooks, a few more maids, and a groundskeeper to take care of the grass and feeding.

-"Ten thousand," Irene said and walked towards a nice, red cushion couch.
+"Ten thousand," Irene decided to reply and walked towards a nice, red cushion couch, swiftly collapsing on it and relaxing.

 "Miss!
 That's a lot of money!"
 She looked surprised.